-- We commend NOAA in transitioning to Electronic Nautical Charts.
+- We commend NOAA in transitioning to electronic navigational charts.
 Savings in time, costs, and manpower resulting from elimination of the manually maintained raster chart database are significant.
-Recognizing the inherent vulnerabilities of digital systems, NOAA should ensure that mariners have access to non-digital paper - charts and publications.
+Recognizing the inherent vulnerabilities of digital systems, NOAA should ensure that mariners have access to non-digital paper charts and publications.
 It is particularly important for NOAA to provide an option for mariners to supplement, or backup, digital systems with a paper option. - Two general classes are most in need of this type of backup: small, recreational vessels, and the smaller classes of inspected vessels subject to Coast Guard requirements.
 In its "Recreational Boating Statistics 2020" report, the USCG identified 10.99 million mechanically propelled registered recreational vessels, and indicated that the vast majority, over 94 percent, are less than 24 feet in length.
 While recreational boats are moving steadily toward digital navigation systems, it is likely that many in this group do not have the physical space or power sources to maintain totally separate and fully redundant systems.

-The second fleet of concern is US Flag Vessels with an active and valid USCG Certificate of Documentation (COD) that are inspected and measure less than 500 Gross Tons and do not have a fishery or recreational endorsement on their COD with approximately 7,167 vessels.
-While these vessels are not required to maintain dual ECDIS systems, they are required to have backup navigation materials readily available.
+The second fleet of concern is U.S. Flag Vessels with an active and valid USCG Certificate of Documentation (COD) that are inspected and measure less than 500 Gross Tons and do not have a fishery or recreational endorsement on their COD with approximately 7,167 vessels.
+While these vessels are not required to maintain dual electronic chart display and information system (ECDIS), they are required to have backup navigation materials readily available.